Megwana/beammeup/README.md

 - 'Coding Nepal' Youtube Channel: This inspired the function of the navigation bar when used on devices with a max-width of 992px.
 However, I changed elements to suit my preferences and the website. https://www.youtube.com/watch?v=oLgtucwjVII

-- Dom from 'dcode' Youtube Channel: His code for creating an Accordian was how I created my drop down box on the movies review page.
-I changed parts to suit my website but I directly used the triangle image he has for the drop down symbol and the code that allows it to rotate. https://codepen.io/dcode-software/pen/oNjXqzg
+- Dom from 'dcode' Youtube Channel: His code for creating an Accordion was how I created my drop-down box on the movies review page.
+I changed parts to suit my website but I directly used the triangle image he has for the drop-down symbol and the code that allows it to rotate. https://codepen.io/dcode-software/pen/oNjXqzg

 - Love Running project - similar code used for the event/ times meetup.

-### Acknowledgemnts & Thank yous
+### Acknowledgments & Thank yous

 Thank you to my mentor Jubril Akolade for your support and feedback on my project which helped me develop it into its finished state.